This recipe for simple roasted leeks has an intensely deep flavor that makes this weeknight side feel gourmet.

 My first experience with leeks did not go well.
 As a kid I had observed my grandfather eating raw green onions pretty much daily.
 I mean, he would eat the bulb and stem!
 During one of our weekly trips to the Dallas Farmer's Market one of the vendors my grandfather did business with was promoting these big green onions.

-Later I would learn that those big green onions were not in fact green onions, but the bigger cousin “Leeks” which are very different texturally and tastewise.
+Later I would learn that those big green onions were not in fact green onions, but the bigger cousin Leeks which are very different texturally and tastewise.
 Leeks are slightly milder, but the stems are much tougher.
 Despite their slight bitterness, roasting them brings out their natural sweetness and make for a delicious side.
-Best of all they don't require much – it's as simple as adding olive oil, salt, and pepper and roasting.
+Best of all they don't require much as it's as simple as adding olive oil, salt, and pepper and roasting.
 Lemon zest, fresh parmesan, garlic, and thyme are all great flavor enhancer options.

 - 4 leeks white and pale-green parts only, cut in half lengthwise

-- 1/4 cup olive oil
+- ¼ cup olive oil

 - Kosher Salt

-Place a rimmed baking sheet in oven and preheat to 400°F.
+- Place a rimmed baking sheet in oven and preheat to 400°F.

-Rinse leeks well and pat completely dry.
-Toss with 1/2 cup olive oil; season with salt and pepper.
+- Rinse leeks well and pat completely dry.
+Toss with ½ cup olive oil; season with salt and pepper.

-Arrange leeks, cut side down, on hot baking sheet and cover loosely with foil.
+- Arrange leeks, cut side down, on hot baking sheet and cover loosely with foil.

-Reduce oven temperature to 300°F. Bake until leeks are lightly browned on cut sides and very tender, about 1 1/2 hours.
+- Reduce oven temperature to 300°F. Bake until leeks are lightly browned on cut sides and very tender, about 1 ½ hours.

-Uncover leeks and turn cut side up.
+- Uncover leeks and turn cut side up.
 Increase oven temperature to 400°F; roast leeks until golden brown, 15-20 minutes.